erbilnas/junibot/README.md

 3. Check your internet connection
 4. Make sure your WhatsApp number is in the correct format
 5. Check the console for error messages
+6. For Docker issues, ensure the container has proper network access

 ## License